YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/Instruction.md

 + For Windows user
   + Go to Start menu
-  + Find iPython Notebook icon under the Anaconda folder
+  + Find jupyter Notebook icon under the Anaconda folder
   + Press ENTER
   + You will see the iPython notebook interface.
   <img src="pic\ipython1.png" style="width: 100px;"/>